AttestLLM: Efficient Attestation Framework for Billion-scale On-device LLMs: Conclusion

-To deploy large language model on edge devices, researchers typically leverage various compression techniques, such as knowledge distillation~\cite{li2023prompt,wu2024divide} and quantization~\cite{egashira2024exploiting,liu2024spinquant}, to obtain a compact and low-precision format and reduce the inference burden.
-One of the most significant steps is quantization, which maps the model from high-precision float32~\cite{institute1985ieee} or bfloat16~\cite{dean2012large} into INT8 or lower.
-These model optimizations, often times, are co-designed with target hardware platforms, optimizing kernel implementations~\cite{hsu2024liger,gope2024highly}, memory layouts~\cite{zhang2025jenga}, and resource allocation~\cite{liu2024resource} strategies to fully exploit hardware capabilities for faster inference.
+\paragraph{\textbf{On-device LLM Watermarking}} To deploy LLMs on edge devices, researchers typically leverage various compression techniques, such as knowledge distillation~\cite{li2023prompt,wu2024divide} and quantization~\cite{egashira2024exploiting,liu2024spinquant}, to obtain a compact and low-precision format to reduce the inference burden.
+One of the most significant steps is quantization, which maps the model from high-precision float32~\cite{institute1985ieee} or bfloat16~\cite{dean2012large} into int8 or lower.
+These model optimizations are often co-designed with target hardware platforms, optimizing kernel implementations~\cite{hsu2024liger,gope2024highly}, memory layouts~\cite{zhang2025jenga}, and resource allocation~\cite{liu2024resource} strategies to fully exploit hardware capabilities for faster inference, which constitute valuable IP.

-\sys{} enforces the usage control of the on-device LLMs running on the hardware platforms, and thus protects the hardware-level intellectual property (IP) of the device vendor~\cite{chen2019deepattest}.
-In contrast, most existing watermarking research focuses on protecting the model’s IP itself at the software level, thereby crafted to satisfy different criteria.
-Most of these software-level model watermarking goes from two directions: (i) \textbf{parameter-based watermarking}~\cite{darvish2019deepsigns,zhang2024emmark,yuan2025efficient}: embedding unique identifiers directly into the model’s parameters, enabling ownership verification when the model weights are accessible.
-It could be done during training~\cite{darvish2019deepsigns} by adding an additional regularization term into the loss function, or post-hoc~\cite{zhang2024emmark,yuan2025efficient} by weight sensitivity analysis to enable watermarking insertion without introducing quality degradations; and (ii) \textbf{backdoor-based watermarking}~\cite{li2023watermarking,li2023turning,li2024double}: encoding secret triggers onto the LLM's token prediction probabilities, and produce distinctive behavior only when specific inputs are encountered.
+Watermarking for protecting the intellectual property of LLMs goes in two directions: (i) parameter-based watermarking~\cite{darvish2019deepsigns,zhang2024emmark,yuan2025efficient}: embedding unique identifiers directly into the model’s parameters, enabling ownership verification when the model weights are accessible.
+It could be done during training~\cite{darvish2019deepsigns} by adding an additional regularization term into the loss function, or post-hoc~\cite{zhang2024emmark,yuan2025efficient} by weight sensitivity analysis to enable watermarking insertion without introducing quality degradations; and (ii) backdoor-based watermarking~\cite{li2023watermarking,li2023turning,li2024double}: encoding secret triggers onto the LLM's token prediction probabilities, and produce distinctive behavior only when specific inputs are encountered.
 This is done typically by fine-tuning pre-trained language models with multi-task learning and specific triggers to enable robust watermark extraction even after downstream fine-tuning.